aafent/FAST.FBasic/FAST.FBasicInterpreter/Documents/FBasicManual.md

 It is provided by the Library **FBasicEvents** and for further details see the document: [Events](event.md)

+---

+### Placeholder Replacer

+Placeholder Replacer implements the low level functionality is necessary to substitute placeholders in a string with value of identifiers (variables or collections).
+It is provided by the Library **FBasicTextReplacer**

+Available statements are:

+**PHGOSUB variable \[ELSE label\]** :: variable contains as value a label to GOSUB to, if the label does not exists,
+then the flow will GOSUB to the ELSE label.
+**PHREPLACE intext outtext** :: Perform a text replace to the intext giving the replaced text to the outtext.
+**PHSDATA colName intext** :: Create a SDATA type of collection with name colName with the collection names found in the intext.
+**PHVSDATA colName intext** :: Similar to PHSDATA but it is collection all the identifiers are used.

+---

 ## Handlers

 *   PRINT handler
 *   INPUT handler
 *   Program load handler
 *   Request for Objecthandler

+---

 ## Error messages